 Vegan milk galore – rice milk, almond milk, coconut milk, even peas milk??
 How is it made?
 Is it really healthy?
 Is this all confusing?
 Do they taste different?
 If you need help decoding different vegan milks, you have come to the right place.

-While all the choices may be a bit overwhelming at first, it will get easy over time if you willing to be open minded and try different options.
+Does all these milk types sound too much to you?
+Don’t worry, it will get easy over time if you willing to be open minded and try different options.

 Why should I buy vegan milk??

-BUT, given both the future of the planet and the treatment of the animals in the animal farms, I think it is best to reduce our consumption, if not eliminate, our use of animal based milk.
+BUT, given both the future of the planet and the treatment of the animals in the animal farms, I think it is best we reduce our consumption of animal based milk.

 Isn’t almond milk bad for the environment too?